Meal plan selections may be made through the Meal Plans and 49er Card Office or the Housing & Residence Life website application.

 - Balances of account may be obtained at any Dining Services point-of-sale location or the 49er Card Online website.

 - Upon official withdrawal or graduation from the University, the Cardholder may request his/her Optional Dining Account be closed.
-There will be $10.00 processing charge withheld from all refunds.
-The request must be made via /49er-id-card to the Meal Plans and 49er Card Office.
+There will be a $10 processing charge withheld from all refunds.
+The request must be made via the ODA/49er Account Refund Form to the Meal Plans and 49er Card Office.
 All debts on the Cardholder's account with the Student Accounts Office must be satisfied prior to a check being processed for a refund.
 Any negative Optional Dining Account balances will be charged to the Cardholder's Student Account, or billed directly to the Cardholder.

-- Upon official withdrawal/graduation from the institution, the Cardholder may request his/her Optional Dining Account be closed (This is not done without a request from the Cardholder).
-There is a $10.00 processing charge.
-Balances greater than $10.00 will be refunded.
-The request must be made via /49er-id-card to the Meal Plans and 49er Card Office.
+Upon official withdrawal/graduation from the institution, the Cardholder may request his/her Optional Dining Account be closed (This is not done without a request from the Cardholder.).
+There is a $10 processing charge.
+Balances greater than $10 will be refunded.
+The request must be made via ODA/49er Account Refund Form to the Meal Plans and 49er Card Office.
 Refund checks will be mailed to the last known address within four (4) weeks of the closing request.
 All debts on the Cardholder’s student account balance must be satisfied prior to a check being processed for a refund.
 Any negative 49er ID Card account balances will be charged to the Cardholders student account, or billed directly to the Cardholder.

 - If the point of sale terminal is equipped to provide a receipt, you will receive a receipt at the time of purchase.
 It is the Cardholder’s responsibility to ensure the receipt is correct.
 Always get a receipt!